Updates

 Although the barn’s historic courtyard walls define one of the most public places at the farm, they weren’t designed in the 1890s to accommodate the pedestrians who now regularly pass through them.
 That’s permanently changing with this grant.

 And the walls, made of locally quarried redstone, need work.
 A lot of the mortar has failed, leaving open joints where water has been entering and compromising the walls.
 Some large wall stones have fallen out; other areas have collapsed completely.
+The grant will allow us to rebuild, repoint, and repair the walls.

 “We applaud Shelburne Farms for the tireless efforts to ensure its preservation and accessibility to the public,” said Laura Trieschmann, Vermont’s State Historic Preservation Officer.
 We are excited to continue doing just that when work on the Farm Barn begins, planned for in spring 2025.